 Dry mouth or throat

-The radiotherapy can make your mouth and throat dry.
+The radiotherapy can gradually make your mouth and throat dry.
 This is caused by damage to the salivary glands that produce saliva to keep your mouth moist.
 Your saliva may become thick and stringy.
 You may find it helpful to carry a bottle of water for sipping during the day.
-You may also be given a mouthwash or other treatments to help.
-Please speak to your radiographer, nurse or oncologist for further advice.
+Extra care must be taken with mouth care.
+You will be given a mouthwash to use during treatment.
+Please only use mouthwashes given to you at NCCC as some commercial mouthwashes may make your mouth more sore.
+Please speak to your radiographer, specialist nurse or oncologist for further advice.

 Most people find that the salivary glands gradually recover, but for some it can be a permanent change.